geudde/attic-chest/pages/06.season-5/03.meeting-60/08.scamper/docs.md

 ---
-title: 'Fredrick Ledger Scamper to the Editress'
+title: 'Frederick Ledger Scamper to the Editress'
 taxonomy:
     category:
         - docs